mwat56/Nele/README.md

 ### Images

 The `datadir`/`img/` directory can be used to store, well, _images_ to which you then can link in your articles.
-You can put there whatever images you like either form the command-line or by using the system's `/si` URL.
+You can put there whatever images you like either from the command-line or by using the system's `/si` URL.

 Additionally any page preview images are stored here (if use set the `pageView` INI- or commandline-option to `true`).